Coyotes end Leafs' six-game winning streak

+TORONTO -- The Arizona Coyotes have found winning to be so much fun, they keep doing it.

+They won for the first time in regulation this season last Thursday against the Montreal Canadiens, and suddenly they are on a three-game winning streak after their 4-1 victory over the Toronto Maple Leafs on Monday night.

-TORONTO -- Oliver Ekman-Larsson scored the go-ahead goal on a power play late in the second period, and the Arizona Coyotes defeated the Toronto Maple Leafs 4-1 on Monday night.
+Oliver Ekman-Larsson scored the go-ahead goal on a power play late in the second period, and the Coyotes added two empty-net goals in the third to end the Maple Leafs’ six-game winning streak.

+“We had a game plan,” Coyotes coach Rick Tocchet said.
+“It’s one of those games where we knew we had to play a certain way.”

+“I just think for the last seven, eight games or nine games, we’ve been playing the right way for longer stretches,” Tocchet said.
+“Guys are staying into the moment of playing the right way.
+It’s hard to do it for 60 minutes but tonight we did it for the most part.”

-The Maple Leafs thought that they tied the game at 16:10 of the third period when Auston Matthews fired the puck into the net, but a video review determined that there was goaltender interference, and the goal was disallowed.
+The Maple Leafs thought that they tied the game at 16:10 of the third period when Auston Matthews, who grew up in Arizona, fired the puck into the net, but a video review determined that there was goaltender interference, and the goal was disallowed.

+”We’ve had two of them the same way, the goal was going in whether he touched him or not because he had time and pushed out,“ Maple Leafs coach Mike Babcock said. ”But, the league decides that and not us.
+In my opinion, that didn’t affect the outcome of the game.
+The one-on-one battles affected the outcome of the game and the ready to compete at the start affected the outcome of the game.

+“They were better than us.
+The first 10 minutes they were better.
+When you don’t start on time and you’re not prepared to go right, you don’t deserve good results.
+We got what we deserved.”

 Brendan Perlini, Max Domi and Tobias Rieder also scored for Arizona, and Antti Raanta made 27 saves.
-Domi and Rieder’s goals were into an empty net in the third period.
+Domi and Rieder’s goals were into an empty net.

+”These last three have really been fun,“ Raanta said. ”Every day we learn something new and today we learned how to score empty-netters, so that was a good learning experience.

+“The last seven or eight games have been pretty good.
+There had been a couple of breakdowns about four games ago.
+Everybody knows what they’re doing, everybody trusts the system.
+When you get a couple of wins you get your confidence going.”

 James van Riemsdyk scored for Toronto (14-8-0), and Frederik Andersen stopped 27 shots.